John Rambo: Film (1982)

 The men catch up to Rambo and release tracking dogs.
-Rambo shoots two and their owner in the leg with his last bullets, and kills the other with his knife.
+Rambo shoots two and their owner in the leg with his last bullets, and kills the other dog with his knife.
 The men begin to flank out and pursue Rambo, but Rambo easily disables them using guerrilla tactics.
 Rambo severely wounds each man, but does not kill any of them.
 Using a deputy as bait, Rambo jumps out of the brush and grabs Teasle, putting his knife to his throat.
 He threatens Teasle with further action if the police do not leave him alone.
 Teasle refuses to back down, and the State Police and National Guard are called in to assist in the hunt.
 Colonel Samuel Trautman soon arrives, taking credit for training Rambo.
 He is surprised to find any of the deputies still alive, and warns Teasle that it would be safer to let Rambo go and find him after the situation has calmed down.
 Still refusing to give in, Teasle asks Trautman to try and contact Rambo on his stolen radio to get a fix on his position.
 Trautman identifies himself and calls out the names of Rambo's Vietnam company, which gets Rambo to respond.
 Rambo declines to turn himself in and tells Trautman, "They drew first blood, not me".
 Rambo is eventually cornered by the National Guard in an abandoned mine entrance.
 Teasle gets word that Rambo is trapped, and gives an order not to fire.
 The inexperienced guardsmen ignore this, and fire a rocket at him.
 The blast collapses the mine entrance, sealing him inside.
 The men assume Rambo is dead, but unknown to his pursuers, Rambo has instead escaped into the mine tunnels.